rbleuse/rbleuse/README.md

-### Hi there, I'm Rémi, 9 years old experience Full-Stack developer from France
+### Hi there, I'm Rémi, 9 years experience Full-Stack developer from France, currently living in Japan

 <p>
   <a href="https://www.linkedin.com/in/r%C3%A9mi-bleuse-676a68b7/" target="_blank">